google/software-product-sprint/walkthroughs/week-2-server/step-5-datastore-walkthrough.md

 The solution to this problem is to use **persistent storage** to store the data somewhere safer.
 You might use a database, or file storage.

-This walkthrough introduces a tool called Datastore, which lets you store data using a Java library.

-## Datastore

 [Datastore](https://cloud.google.com/appengine/docs/standard/java/datastore/) is
 a [NoSQL](https://en.wikipedia.org/wiki/NoSQL) database that allows you to store and load data using Java code.